iliassioutis/iliassioutis.github.io/project-delivery/data-analytics-playbook/index.md

 - monitoring and an escalation path exist,
 - and rollback or mitigation steps are ready.

+Evidence can be links to test runs, validation outputs, or sign-off notes attached to the work item.
 The goal is not bureaucracy.
 The goal is to avoid preventable production risk and avoid rework after release.

 <p style="margin-top: 1rem;"><a href="#contents">↑ Back to contents</a></p>